Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 Redundancy arises because the modern orthography retains alternative points that in the past expressed length differences, whereas modern Israeli Hebrew pronunciation ignores phonetic length.

-Three of the above code points have glyphs that combine the glyph for 05B0 (sh'va) with that of another point.
+Three of the above code points have glyphs that combine the glyph for U+05B0 POINT SHEVA (sh'va) with that of another point.
 These combinations were used in older Hebrew to indicate particularly short vowel lengths, and the spelling has been retained in modern Hebrew.
 The Unicode Standard recommends that you use a single, precomposed Unicode code point for each of these combinations.
 These precomposed characters don't decompose during normalisation.

 The two code points just above may be used, mostly in biblical texts or prayer books, to preserve fine typographic differences in usage.
 For more information, click on the characters.